 2. Former LEP students (see Memorandum No. 010-2006-07) who are identified as exiting an LEP program in either of the two previous school years.
-Beginning with reporting for 2006-07, these students may only be included in the LEP subgroup only for AYP reporting.
+Beginning with reporting for 2006-07, these students may be included in the LEP subgroup.